 - The above physics list proposes a default production cut for secondaries (electrons, positrons, gammas) set to 1 nm.
 The Geant4-DNA processes are all discrete (that is, step-by step) processes; as such, they simulate explicitly all interactions and do not use any production cut, so this 1 nm cut will have no effect on the Geant4-DNA physics results.
 However, in the case users need to combine Geant4-DNA processes with other Geant4 electromagnetic processes (e.g. other electron processes) which use cuts for secondary particle production, we have indicated how to specify this cut value.

 - The user may want to write his/her own PhysicsList class based on Geant4-DNA physics processes and models.
 In order to do this, we recommend to use the method described above (creation of a PhysicsList class that uses the G4EmDNAPhysics* constructors) and then copy the Geant4 default G4EmDNAPhysics* class in his/her own application, so that he/she can modify this local copy of the G4EmDNAPhysics* class according to his/her needs.

 - The source code of all G4EmDNAPhysics* physics contructors may be found in the $G4INSTALL/source/physics_lists/constructors/electromagnetic directory.

 List of available Geant4-DNA Physics constructors for liquid water

+These constructors are described in the following publication.
 Other constructors are preliminary or obsolete constructors.